Antisocial Personality Disorder

 Because genetics and upbringing can put someone at risk of developing ASPD, it’s essential to be aware of any history of personality disorders in the family and/or prior trauma.

-Research shows that certain factors can increase the risk of developing ASPD.
-These risk factors include:
+Research shows that certain factors can lead to an increased risk of developing ASPD, including:

 How Common is Antisocial Personality Disorder?